 Acne isn’t the only thing puberty brought with it.
 Since becoming a woman, I’ve had issues with hair growth below my belly-button (uh, how ironic?).
 While it’s more commonly accepted and known for men to have a “happy trail”, and it is seen as “masculine”, it’s less known that women have it too and that it’s in most cases perfectly normal and due by genetics.

 I’ve been lucky to have several friends who’ve been like, “I have that too!”, and I’ve actually met very few who don’t admit to having some form of dark hairs growing towards their pubic area.
 Knowing that basically that the majority of women have it has made me feel that I’m not less of a woman.
 In fact, my friends and I are very open with each other and I know many of them get San Diego Waxing in their intimate area to keep everything maintained!
 It’s not something to shy away from or fear at all.

 However it has still caused a lot of insecurities, especially towards summer and wearing bikini in public.
 But most of all, I’ve dreaded what a guy would think if he ever were to find out.
 It even went so far that I concluded in my teen angst that I’ll never have a boyfriend because of it.

 While men know about and can accept that women do grow hair on their arms, legs, and armpits, some women prefer undergoing body hair removal procedures such as Semper Laser Hair Removal Treatment or the ones like it, to get rid of the body hairs.
-Additionally, it’s not much discussed or showed at all that women can have hair growing on their tummies and chest just like men.
+Additionally, it’s not much discussed or shown at all that women can have hair growing on their tummies and chest just like men.
 I actually have this one little fella on my left boob that comes to visit every now and then.
 Peter doesn’t know about him yet…